livingdocsIO/documentation/guides/add-custom-proofreading-task.md

 - allowed date range (validation): now + 7 days

-If you want to change that default behavior, you can register you own deadline computation in the editor via the `coreApi`.
+If you want to change that default behavior, you can register you own deadline computation in the editor via the `liEditor`.

 ```js
 // return an Error if validation fails